NicoletFEAR/RIOdroid/README.md

 Thank you to everyone that worked on these projects and provided open source software for the community to use.

-These files were released under various liscenses Apache, GPL2, etc.
+These files were released under various licenses Apache, GPL2, etc.
-I've included the liscense files everywhere, we think.
+I've included the license files everywhere, we think.
 If we missed something please let us know.

-Any of the modifications and code that we wrote is fair game to be used by anyone.
+Any of the modifications and code that we wrote are fair game to be used by anyone.